Cập nhật: 01-01-1970 12:00:00 | Blogs about Vietnam | Lượt xem: 1499

 First and foremost, let’s go through some fundamental information about Hanoi to see if this city is your favorable city or not.
-Hanoi is the capital of Vietnam, also the second largest city that its populations comes to over 8mil.
+Hanoi is the capital of Vietnam, also the second largest city that its populations.
 This is hard to determine conclusively as there are dozens of Vietnamese simply just work in the cities.
 To commute around, the local mainly use the motorbikes.
 This means of transportation works for the narrow streets and alleys.
 Get prepared that you will see flows or even stuck among so many local motorbikes there.
 It’s estimated that there were 5.2 mil of motorbikes in Hanoi in 2018 and reach 6.1 mil in 2020.
-Other transportations are public bus, taxi, private car rental with a driver, transfers can be reserved via apps, etc.
+Other transportations are public bus, taxi, private car rental with a driver, transfers can be reserved via apps, etc. Must see places of Hanoi Vietnam are Hanoi old quarter with Dong Xuan market, Long Bien Bridge, Ho Chi Minh Mausoleum, Temple of Literature, Hoa Lo Prison, Museum of ethnology, Water puppet show, handicraft villages of pottery or silk, etc.

 This could be done in 2 hours, half day or even a day if you feel really excited in wandering among the busy streets.
 Stop any time to observe and taste a local food, drink or shop any thing.
 The intersections of streets in Hanoi Old Quarter make you feel like getting lost in a matrix.
 Our tip is to study its map first, you will realize the old quarter comprise a few main roads connected by narrow alleys.
 Getting lost somehow, just turn to the main road to re-navigate your directions.
 There are small and narrow old colonial style houses, shopping stores, restaurants for eating and drinking on almost streets.